alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Restart the server

-### Create Domain Trust
+### Create Domain Trust on SHM DC

 - To enable authentication to pass from the DSG to the management active directory we need to establish a trust.

+- Connect to the **SHM Domain Controller** via Remote Desktop client over the VPN connection

-- Login to the Safe Haven Management domain controller with a domain administrator account
+- Login with domain user `<shm-domain>\atiadmin` and the SHM DC admin password from the `sh-management-dc-admin-password` secret in the Safe Haven Management KeyVault

 - From the "Server Management" application, select `Tools -> Group Policy Management` then `Active Directory Domains and Trust`